 Even if you tune your system so that it rarely swaps, you still need a swap file on your system.
 However, the space requirement for the swapping file is reduced.
 If disk space is at a premium, you can adjust your swapping file space requirement to 75 percent of its previous value with the AUTOGEN command procedure.
-(See the VAX/VMS System Manager's Reference Manual.)
+(See the Guide to Setting Up a VMS System.)